echille/E.-Chille-Open-Lab-Notebook/about.md

 ### Hello and welcome to my open lab notebook!

 I am a Master's student at the University of Rhode Island studying the embryogenesis of the Pacific rice coral, Montipora capitata, and the effects of ocean acidification on its embryonic development on a molecular level.
 I am skilled in science communication, RNA/DNA extractions, scientific diving, microscopy, bioinformatics, and coral aquaculture.
-I obtained my B.S. in Marine Biology from the University of Rhode Island in 2019.

 &nbsp;
 &nbsp;